zverugin8/Terraform/different_cloud_tasks/aws/task_aws.md

 -	Security group (`name=http-inbound`, `port=80`, `source_security_group_id=id_of_lb-http-inbound_sg`, `description="allows http access from LoadBalancer"`).
 -   Make the most of the `aws_security_group_rule` resource.

 **Hint:** source_security_group_id is an attribute of[aws_security_group_rule resource](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/security_group_rule).
-For details about how to configure securitygroups for loadbalancer see [documentation] (https://docs.aws.amazon.com/elasticloadbalancing/latest/classic/elb-security-groups.html)
+For details about how to configure securitygroups for loadbalancer see [documentation] (https://docs.aws.amazon.com/elasticloadbalancing/latest/application/load-balancer-update-security-groups.html)

-Store all resources from this task in the `sg.tf` file.
+Store all resources from this task in the `network_security.tf` file.

 Equip all resources with following tags:
     - `Terraform=true`,
-    - `Project=epam-tf-aws-lab`
+    - `Project=epam-tf-lab`
     - `Owner={StudentName}_{StudentSurname}`

 Run `terraform validate`  and `terraform fmt` to check if your configuration is valid and fits to a canonical format and style.
 Do this each time before applying  your changes.